-Subversion is an open source version control system.
+Subversion is an open-source version control system.
 It allows users to make changes to files and directories while keeping a record of changes, managing different versions, and collaborating with other users.

-You’ll need an SVN client installed on your computer to upload your plugin.
+You will need an SVN client installed on your computer to upload your plugin.
 Windows users can use SilkSVN or TortoiseSVN (free).
 Mac users can install SmartSVN or the Versions app on their computers.

 In this article, we will use the Versions app for Mac.
 However, the process is very similar in all the SVN apps listed above.